Class ExpressionExtensions

 new Lit(3)

-then replaces their parents with the result of calling transformer
+then replaces their parents with the result of calling transformer, and so on.

 By the end, Rewrite<T>(IRewriter<T>, Func<T, ValueTask<T>>, T) has traversed the whole tree.